 The current general acceptance rate of UPenn is 8%.
 It means, in every 100 candidates, only 8 get accepted.

 The early application acceptance rate for the class of 2024 of UPenn is approximately 19%.
 So as we see, the early applicant's rate is high compared to regular decisions.
 Though, keep in mind that this could be because the brighter students apply early.

 Each year, both these acceptance rates are shrinking.
 In the following years, it may go even less.

 In short: only a few get selected.
 You could be among a few who get admitted to UPenn if you work hard.

 After all the stuff you put in, UPenn says no and rejects your application.
 So does it mean you're no longer able to get in anymore?
 No!
 There's an alternative option to give a shot if you're still determined to get into UPenn.
 It's not a standard option, but if you're not going to give up for another chance at being able to part of this place, here it is:

 Alternative Option: Attend a different college and transfer to UPenn later

-Yes, it's quite similar to the acceptance rates you learned about above, so you still got a bit of a chance here!
-But take note it's riskier to go with this because it's going to be tough even to convince UPenn you're still the right student after rejecting you already.
+Yes, it's pretty similar to the acceptance rates you learned about above, so you still got a bit of a chance here!
+But take note it's riskier to go with this because it will be tough to convince UPenn you're still the right student after rejecting you already.
 So be ready for this one.